opsilonn/efrei-m1-webServices/README.md

 * Project_Web_Services.CLIENT : Front-End side of the project, the website if you will

 Please note that we focused more on having all services available instead of having a proper interface.
-This is why BLABLA interface pas super joli, mais 100% fonctionnel
+This is why you can perform 100% of the requirements with POSTMAN, but only some of them are available and fully implemented on the front website.